fraivone/chessengine/docs/index.md

 NOTES
 ---
 ### Current steps for generating moves
-1. Calculate pinned pieces
+1. Calculate pinned pieces, calculate if there are checks <sup>[1](#myfootnote1)</sup>
-1. Calculate the opponents pseudomoves OR check the opponent last move <sup>[1](#myfootnote1)</sup>
+1. Then calculate legal moves:
-1. Is Our king in check?
+    1. If our king is in check, only evasions<sup>[2](#myfootnote1)</sup> are legal
-YES.
+    1. Else, all legal pseudomoves should be considered YES.
 Calculate possible blocker Pieces/Moves, Generate evasion moves NO. Generate all legal moves

+<a name="myfootnote1">1</a>: Currently I am using a specified method (`Checkers`) to analyze checkers.
+It *should be* faster than `generate_all` as it skips some extra checks.
+But I wonder if it is possible to establish a check based on the last move made by opponent.
+In that case it'd be even faster.
+However, last opponents move won't tell me anything about discover attacks for example.
+So it is a more complicated topic I don't want to explore now.
+Maybe it is possible to add more info in the state info (checkers, pinned pieces, blockers ...)
+<a name="myfootnote1">2</a>: Evasions are moves that stop a check.
+They include blocking with non-pinned pieces, capture the checker if there is only one (can't block double checks), moving the king to safety.

 ### Pinned Pieces
 Pinned pieces are easy to calculate but tricky to handle:
 1. A pinned pawn/knight can't move, HOWEVER a pinned sliding piece can still move along the in between squares when only pinned along 1 direction (i.e. QUEEN + BISHOP pinning a BISHOP).
 Sliding pieces that are pinned on 2 different directions  can't move either.
 So that has to be taken into account when generating evasions.
 2. Even if a piece is pinned, it doesn't mean it can't deliver check!
 So pinned pieces moves should still be calculated but ignored when actually placing the move or for EVASIONS.

-<a name="myfootnote1">1</a>: Actually this might be not enough.
-Last opponents move won't tell me anything about discover attacks for example.
-Maybe it is possible to add more info in the state info (checkers, pinned pieces, blockers ...)
 ### What is a landing?
 Move generated only taking into account the allowed piece movements, ignoring:
 * Do I leave my king in check?